LAW & ORDER: Adaptive Spatial Weighting for Medical Diffusion and Segmentation: Method

 \subsection{LAW: Learnable Adaptive Weighting for Diffusion}

 LAW augments ControlNet-based diffusion with feature-dependent spatial weighting.
-We first review mask-conditioned diffusion for completeness, then describe the teacher-student setup that supplies supervision before detailing the adaptive weighting module.
+We first review mask-conditioned diffusion for completeness and then detail the adaptive weighting module used in the reported LAW objective.
 See Fig.~\ref{fig:law-pipeline} for the final pipeline.